 Related: Time Management and Study Skills

 You’re still a teenager.
 School is important, and the future might seem nerve-racking, but you should still enjoy your life.
+Burn out is real, but you can get back on track and indulge in a little self-care.
 If you spent an hour or two studying, it’s okay to go out with your friends for a night.
 Treat yourself after accomplishing an item off your to-do list.
 Focusing on schoolwork 24/7 will definitely stress you out and leave you no time to relax and de-stress.
 No matter what you or others might say, you are not the Energizer bunny—you can’t keep on going and going and going without a break!
 Having a day off once a week will refresh you and keep you from being overwhelmed.